Questions & Answers

 * availability of advanced, consistent, high-quality stock.

-Manageable maintenance and capacity of the trees to make the most of the optimum conditions were also considerations.
+The tree species’ popularity, sustainable maintenance and capacity to make the most of the optimum conditions were also considerations.

-1. What are the expected heights of the trees?
+- What are the expected maximum heights of the trees?
+How long will this take?

-The Liquidambars will be complemented by street gardens planted mostly with native species and cultivars that have also been successful in our cool climate urban environment.
+The Liquidambars will be complemented by street gardens at all intersections planted with mostly native species and cultivars that have also been successful in our cool climate urban environment.

 The trees will be in small garden beds on either side of the road in the parking lanes.

-The street tree plan for the first street block from Waratah to Merriwa has resulted in the loss of, at most, one parking space during the day.
-The new timed bus-stop will actually increase parking at night.
+Careful rationalisation of the free-form parking into formal bays for the first block from Waratah to Merriwa has resulted in the loss of one parking space during the day.
+The new timed bus-stop will increase parking at night.
+Careful consideration to minimise loss of parking spaces will continue for future stages down the street.

-The careful selection of high quality advanced tree stock by our consulting arborists and consulting landscape architect has ensured we start with healthy stock.
-Formative pruning in the early years of the trees’ life in Lurline street will further strengthen and shape the trees to prevent weak limbs and breakage.
+The careful selection of high quality advanced tree stock by our consulting arborists and landscape architect has ensured we start with healthy stock.
+Formative pruning in the early years will further strengthen and shape the trees to prevent weak limbs and breakage.

 These measures will benefit tree growth and mitigate roots and branches encroaching on infrastructure or traffic.

 The trees will be in small garden beds.
-The parking bays will be paved with a porous asphalt that allows rainwater to filter through into the soil.
+The parking bays beside them will be paved with a porous asphalt that allows rainwater to filter through into the soil.

-On the contrary, it is intended that the trees and gardens will form a fire shelter belt to help reduce radiant heat, winds and ember attacks generated by bushfire that are the main threat to properties.
-Combined with the water sensitive urban design and strata vault cells that will improve moisture retention in the trees and soil, the trees will reduce bushfire risk to properties.
+No. On the contrary, it is intended that the trees and gardens will form a fire shelter belt to help reduce radiant heat, winds and ember attacks generated by bushfire that are the main threat to properties.
+Combined with the water sensitive urban design and stratavault cells that will improve moisture retention in the trees and soil, this will reduce bushfire risk to properties.
 Undergrounding the power lines further reduces the risk of fire.

-The Treeline Lurline project extends 1.6 kilometres along Lurline Street from the junction with Waratah Street at the bottom of the Katoomba town centre where power is already underground to Forster Road on the approach to Echo Point where power is also undergrounded.
+The Treeline Lurline project extends 1.6 kilometres along Lurline Street from the junction with Waratah Street at the bottom of the Katoomba town centre, where power is already underground, to Forster Road on the approach to Echo Point from where power is also undergrounded.

 A Federal Government grant has funded the concept designs for all seven blocks.
 Detailed design and construction of the first section from Waratah to Merriwa Streets is also covered by this grant.
 Further funding will be sought to complete the other six blocks.

-The block from Gang Gang to Waratah Street is not included in the project because the steep topography of this block will require very different treatment.
+The block from Gang Gang to Waratah Street is not included in the project because the steep topography will require very different treatment.
 It will need to be a stand-alone project.

-The project is also intended to be a central link in the walk that starts at the top of town at the Railway Station, progresses down Katoomba Street for one block, i.e. through the Central Business District, turns into Waratah Street for one block and then progresses down Lurline Street and Echo Point Road to Echo Point.
-This is already the established pedestrian route.
+The project is also intended to be a central link in the walk that starts at the top of town at the Railway Station, progresses down Katoomba Street through the Central Business District for one block, turns into Waratah Street for one block and then progresses down Lurline Street and Echo Point Road to Echo Point.
+This is already the preferred pedestrian route.

 A new pedestrian crossing will be installed between Waratah and Merriwa Streets.
 This will provide a safe crossing, particularly for school children and their carers, walking to and from the Katoomba Public, St Canices Primary and Katoomba High School.
 The crossing will also provide traffic calming to the street and help to reduce traffic speeds.